top of page

 1Co 14:36

-• Thus we have the commandments of the Lord for the church.
-The church is a body of people, not an actual physical building in the earth.
+• Thus we have the commandments of the Lord for the church from the Apostles that all men who believe will acknowledge as the commandments of the Lord.
+Remember, the church is a body of people, not an actual physical building in the earth.

 1 Peter 2:5